-The countdown to Veterans Day (November 11, 2017) — 5 of 6In post five of our countdown to Veterans Day, we are discussing global participation in Veterans Day celebrations and how America has been leading the way since 1919.
-Between now and Veterans Day, we will continue to share the history and importance of honoring our veterans (link to buy the Honor and Remember flag).
+The Build Up to Veterans Day (November 11) — 5 of 6In post five of our build up to Veterans Day, we are discussing global participation in Veterans Day celebrations and how America has been leading the way since 1919.
+Between now and Veterans Day, we will continue to share the history and importance of honoring our veterans (buy the Honor and Remember flag).

 "We do not know this Australian's name and we never will.
 We do not know his rank or his battalion.
 We do not know where he was born, nor precisely how and when he died.
 We do not know where in Australia he had made his home or when he left it for the battlefields of Europe.
 We do not know his age or his circumstances – whether he was from the city or the bush; what occupation he left to become a soldier; what religion, if he had a religion; if he was married or single.
 We do not know who loved him or whom he loved.
 If he had children we do not know who they are.
 His family is lost to us as he was lost to them.
 We will never know who this Australian was.